vechain/grant-program/milestone-delivery/deliveries/infinitywallet_milestone_2.md

 * **PR Link:** https://github.com/vechain/grant-program/pull/186
 * **Milestone Number:** Milestone 1 2

+We have also prepared a video here which gives a quick Walk-through of the deliverables for Vechain: https://youtu.be/98B-b8oodTw

 #### Milestone 2 — Integration & Live launch

 | Number | Deliverable | Link | Status |